-Due to the COVID-19 pandemic and the increased risk of exposure to the virus by going out in public, most hospitals and clinics have changed their visitation policies.
-Some may allow 1 visitor per patient, and others may allow no visitors.
+Because of the COVID-19 pandemic, most hospitals and clinics modified their visitation policies.
+Some may allow only 1 visitor per patient, and others may allow no visitors.
+Masks and physical distancing are generally still required in health-care settings, though this may vary based on the city or town that your hospital is in.
 Before heading to your medical appointment, check with the clinic or hospital for their current visitor policy.

-Cancer screening tests, such as mammograms or colonoscopies, and other tests, such as bone density tests, may also be delayed to reduce your risk of exposure to the virus.
-It is still important to receive regular cancer screening, even during a pandemic.
+Early in the pandemic, cancer screening tests, such as mammograms or colonoscopies, and other tests, such as bone density tests, were often delayed to reduce your risk of exposure to the virus.
+However, it is still important to receive regular cancer screening, even during a pandemic.
 The Prevent Cancer Foundation’s Back on the Books website can help you learn more about COVID-19 and safe cancer screening.
-For people who are at high risk of cancer, such as those with a hereditary cancer syndrome like Lynch Syndrome or a BRCA mutation, your doctor may recommend delaying some screening tests or cancer risk-reducing procedures.
-In general, it is safe to have these delayed for some amount of time.
-If you have concerns about your particular risk, have a discussion with your doctor about the risks and benefits of delaying procedures.

 Antibody tests, also known as serologic tests, have been developed, and these tests may be able to find out if you have already had a COVID-19 infection by identifying whether there are antibodies in the blood.
 Antibodies are specific proteins made by the body in response to an infection.